numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 Student progress
 ^^^^^^^^^^^^^^^^

+From the dashboard, click :guilabel:`View individual student progress and grant access tokens` to view the :guilabel:`Student progress` table.

 The :guilabel:`Student progress` table lists the names of students who have attempted the activity, along with their scores as calculated following the :ref:`grading method <grading-method>`, and the number of attempts they have made.

 You can narrow down the displayed list by entering a name in the :guilabel:`Search for a student` box.